SirHeads/phoenix_hypervisor_scripts/phoenix_hypervisor_common.txt

             if ! configure_lxc_gpu_passthrough "$lxc_id" "$gpu_assignment"; then
                 # Log a warning but don't fail the entire container creation
                 log_warn "Failed to configure GPU passthrough for container $lxc_id.
-Continuing with container creation."
+Continuing with container creation." else
-                # Depending on requirements, you might want to return 1 here to fail.
-            else
                 log_info "GPU passthrough configured successfully for container $lxc_id" fi